tsdaemon/moodle-circleci-assignment/README.md

 * Each CircleCI submission builds a corresponding job.
 * This build downloads a submission file *(only single file submission is allowed!)* from AWS S3 and run any test configation you want on this submission files.
-* A student will have a build URL in his submission, which he can follow and check his submission status.
+* A student has a build URL in his submission, which he can follow and check his submission status.